ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/Cryogenics.md

 ### Mercury Heliox (He3 sorption refrigerator)

 This insert is capable of reaching temperatures of ~300mK.
-The heliox and the outer cryostat use separate physical controllers, which need separate moxa connections and EPICS drivers.
+The H and the outer cryostat use separate physical controllers, which need separate moxa connections and EPICS drivers.

-For further details see [mercury heliox](cryogenics/Mercury-Heliox)
+For further details see [mercury Heliox](cryogenics/Mercury-Heliox)

 ### Triton Dilution Fridge